tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

   - "search" for search buttons on views
   - "x-square" for Discard Changes buttons on forms
   - "save" for save buttons on forms
+- Flag icons are used to assist with locale/language selection.
+  - The gem rails-icons is used with the library 'flags' to provide the icons.

 ## Known Issues